-Prescription medication totally removes cravings in 92% of people, allowing 65% to reduce drinking to safe levels without needing to quit.
+Prescription medication totally removes cravings in 92% of people, allowing 65% to return to safe drinking levels without needing to quit.

 Complete privacy between you and your LifeBac doctor through HIPAA-approved in-app telemedicine.
 Medication is delivered discreetly and directly to your door.

-Adi Jaffe, Ph.D., a LifeBac partner who offers access to an exclusive behavior-change program through LifeBac, writes in The Abstinence Myth that problem-drinking and substance abuse are symptoms of a larger problem.
+Adi Jaffe, Ph.D., a LifeBac partner who offers access to an exclusive behavior-change program through our platform, writes in The Abstinence Myth that problem-drinking is a symptom of a larger issue.
 Drinking helps take the edge off, but leaves unresolved issues behind.
 As life’s unresolved problems stack up, the drinking keeps up too.

 Find out if LifeBac is right for you in a free consultation with a U.S. Doctor